2016 NFL Mock Draft

 Lou Pickney, DraftKing.com

-My friends over at DraftKings (similar name but very different than what I do) have some great fantasy sports games for real cash that give you a chance to put your skills to the test in a really fun way.
-I strongly recommend that you try it out: no bait and switch, no nonsense, just the chance to play a game with some nice guaranteed money included.
-Give it a shot and let me know what you think.
+My friends over at DraftKings (similar name but very different than what I do) have some great fantasy sports games that give you a chance to put your skills to the test in a really fun way.
+I strongly recommend DraftKings; they have been an excellent business partner for me and have some very entertaining games.
+Give them a try and let me know what you think.

 New England lost its first-round pick as part of its punishment for the "Deflategate" scandal, and thus there will be only 31 first-round selections in this year's draft.